 Utility customers without power sometimes turn to portable generators.
 These workhorses can fill in during an outage, but they were not really designed to operate as a backup power supply in an emergency.
 That doesn’t mean you should not use them, only that special precautions must be taken to avoid illness or death.

 Warning: Don’t use any generator to power a home unless you have carbon monoxide detectors located in all sleeping areas.
 Check batteries and test the units to ensure they work.

-A deadly gas present in the exhaust of all internal combustion engines, CO can rise to lethal levels in just a few minutes.
-When portable generators run indoors, they quickly fill the room with exhaust fumes.
-Leaving windows and doors open will not alleviate the problem sufficiently.
+Carbon Monoxide is a deadly gas present in the exhaust of all internal combustion engines.
+CO rises to lethal levels in just a few minutes.
+When portable generators run indoors, they fill the room with exhaust fumes.
+Leaving windows and doors open does not prevent CO buildup in a home.

 NEVER run a portable generator or any internal combustion engine indoors.